- March 1, 2016

 Screencheat is a comedy-focused, local and online multiplayer shooter game where all players are invisible, so "screencheating" is necessary.
 The game includes a variety of one-hit kill weapons, split-screen combat for up to eight players, and numerous customization options.
 With a focus on bright maps, unique modes, and unconventional playstyles, Screencheat provides a hilarious and engaging party FPS experience.

-- Online player base is nearly non-existent, making it difficult to find matches unless playing with friends.
+- The online player base is very limited, making it difficult to find matches unless playing with friends, which can diminish the overall experience.

-- Some players may experience motion sickness due to the fast-paced nature and multiple screens.
+- Some players may experience motion sickness or confusion from constantly switching between multiple screens during gameplay.

 “The concept of everyone being invisible and having to screencheat to find each other is pure genius and leads to some of the most chaotic and hilarious gameplay you'll ever experience.”